betagouv/datapass/README.md

 #### Deploy staging instance

-Use the following command to deploy front, back, oauth & apps:
+Use the following command to deploy front, back & oauth:
 ```bash
 ansible-playbook -i inventories/staging/hosts deploy.yml
 ```

-Use the following command to deploy <app_name> only (app_name can be one of : front, back, oauth, apps):
+Use the following command to deploy <app_name> only (app_name can be one of : front, back, oauth):
 ```bash
 ansible-playbook -i inventories/staging/hosts deploy.yml -t <app_name>
 ```

 #### Deploy production instance

-Use the following command to deploy front, back, oauth & apps:
+Use the following command to deploy front, back &oauth:
 ```bash
 ansible-playbook -i inventories/production/hosts deploy.yml
 ```

-Use the following command to deploy <app_name> only (app_name can be one of : front, back, oauth, apps):
+Use the following command to deploy <app_name> only (app_name can be one of : front, back, oauth):
 ```bash
 ansible-playbook -i inventories/production/hosts deploy.yml -t <app_name>
 ```